bowman2001/perplexdoc/content/blog/figure/index.md

 ## Layout

-The numbers in the following placeholder images are roughly a multiple of the main text width.
+The numbers in the following placeholder images roughly indicate a multiple of the main text width.

 ### Small